paintparty/fireworks/README.md

 - Novel typographic approach for printing metadata inline, alongside values.

+- Trace values in `let` bindings and threading macros such as `->`.

 - Find and highlight values in printed output.

-- Call site options let you easily try out different themes and formatting options. -->
+- Call site options let you easily try out different themes and formatting options.

 <br>

-## Why
-Fireworks is designed to make basic print debugging easier, faster, and more enjoyable.
-If you like the idea of printing values with formatting and syntax coloring that the source code in your editor, this tool may be of interest.

 <br>

 ## Setup